toylife/CalcTime/README.md

 # CalcTime
-To calculate how long you have spend.
+To calculate how long you have spent.